Chase Anonymisation: Privacy-Preserving Knowledge Graphs with Logical Reasoning: Experiments

+\textbf{Utility.} Table~\ref{tab:multiple_utilities} shows the performance of our algorithms when different sets of queries are considered in the semantic utility metrics, both on a scale-free network and an Erdős-Rényi graph of $2,000$ nodes.
+For example, the first results in Table~\ref{tab:multiple_utilities} regard a scale-free network with reasoning rules $\Sigma = \{ \sigma_1, \sigma_2 \}$, where the metrics $\mathcal{U}$ and $\mathcal{U}_{\Delta}$ are computed on the query $Q_3$ asking \textit{"How many companies have direct control over a company by holding more than 50\% of its shares?"}.

-\textbf{Utility Example}.
-In the case of the company ownership graph, we could release the anonymized graph $A$ to external analysts, who might use it to solve a downstream task such as \textit{"How many Italian companies control at least 2 other companies?"}.
-For both algorithms, the analysts would obtain an approximately correct lower bound on the real number (since $\mathcal{U}$ is close to 0), meaning that the companies that would have been identified in response to this query in the original graph $G$ are also present in the anonymized graph $A$.
+For both algorithms, the analysts obtain an approximately correct lower bound on the real number (since $\mathcal{U}$ is close to 1), meaning that the companies that would have been identified in response to this query in the original graph $G$ are also present in the anonymised graph $A$.
 However, to preserve company identities, both approaches have created some redundant structures that might also positively answer this question.
-The symmetric utility $\mathcal{U}_{\bigtriangleup}$ reports the number of additional companies retrieved from this query that exist in $A$ but not in $G$.
-We find that 49\% and 79\% of the companies responding to this query, for KGUARD and KLONE respectively, are actually synthetic copies used to prevent re-identification.
-In general, our analysis confirms that $\mathcal{U}_{\bigtriangleup}$ depends on the number of additional structures created in the anonymized graph $A$.
-For KLONE, the additional structures only partially depend on the input graph, and are mainly influenced by the number of anonymization copies $k$ required (as shown also in Figure~\ref{fig:vary_plot_erdos}).
-In contrast, KGUARD works specifically on each subgraph, and additional structures are only needed if the original graph contains very unique subgraphs that require duplication.
-This difference is evident in various real-world graphs: while KLONE maintains a relatively high symmetric utility, KGUARD achieves values as low as 0.176 for the MovieLens graph, where fewer structures are needed and only 2\% vertices are added.
+The utility $\mathcal{U}_{\bigtriangleup}$ also takes into account the number of additional companies retrieved from this query that exist in $A$ but not in $G$.
+In general {\kguard} has higher utility $\mathcal{U}_{\bigtriangleup}$, as it depends on the number of additional structures created in the anonymised graph $A$.
+For {\klone}, the additional structures only partially depend on the input graph and are mainly influenced by the number of anonymisation copies $k$ required (as shown also in Figure~\ref{fig:vary_plot_erdos}).
+In contrast, {\kguard} works specifically on each subgraph, and additional structures are only needed if the original graph contains very unique subgraphs that require duplication.